On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: Understanding IDM-based policies

 \subsubsection{Goal Complexity}

-In the last section, we argued that the complexity of the environment impacts the complexity of the expert $\expert$ without impacting that of the IDM $\idm^*$, leading to IDM learning having a statistical advantage over BC.
-We now argue that the \textit{diversity of goals} also behaves in a similar way.
+In the last section, we argued that the complexity of the environment impacts the complexity of the expert $\expert$ more than it impacts the complexity of the IDM $\idm^*$, leading to IDM learning having a statistical advantage over BC.
+We now argue that the \textit{diversity of goals} also behaves similarly.

 \textbf{Experimental setup (Figure~\ref{fig:maze_goal}).} We consider the same 10x10 maze environment as in Section~\ref{sec:maze_env_complexity}, but this time the goal location changes from one trajectory to another.
 We assume the goal $(x,y)$-location, $g$, is observed with each transition $(s, a, s')$ allowing \textit{goal-conditioning} for each model.
-We compare the BC policy $\bcpolicy$ and the VM-IDM policy $\idmpolicy$ both with and without goal-conditioning, that is with and without $g$ as input.
-For the VM-IDM policy, the video model is always goal-conditioned and equal to the ground-truth, i.e. $\hat\video(s' \mid s, g) := p_{\expert}(s' \mid s, g)$.
-For the IDM, we have either $\hat\idm(a \mid s, s')$ or $\hat\idm(a \mid s, s', g)$.
+We explore the impact of goal-conditioning for the BC and VM-IDM policies.
+We look at the BC policy with and without goal-conditioning, that is with and without $g$ as input.
+We also look at the VM-IDM policy $\idmpolicy$ where the VM is always goal-conditioned and equal to the ground-truth, i.e. $\hat\video(s' \mid s, g) := p_{\expert}(s' \mid s, g)$, and where the IDM is either $\hat\idm(a \mid s, s')$ or $\hat\idm(a \mid s, s', g)$.

 \textbf{Results (Figure~\ref{fig:maze_goal}).} First, we see without surprise that BC without goal-conditioning cannot reach perfect test accuracy even when seeing all possible transitions $(s, a, s')$, i.e. it is biased.
-In contrast, VM-IDM without goal-conditioning does reach perfect test accuracy, indicating that the goal $g$ is not necessary to predict the action given $(s,s')$, which of course makes intuitive sense in this simple environment. \uline{This is thus another way in which the IDM $\idm^*$ is often less complex than the expert $\expert$}, because the former effectively does not depend on $g$ while the latter does.
-While BC with goal-conditioning does reach perfect accuracy with enough samples, in the low-data regime it is outperformed by VM-IDM, especially without goal-conditioning. \uline{This shows how IDM learning is more sample-efficient than BC.}
+In contrast, VM-IDM without goal-conditioning does reach perfect test accuracy, indicating that the goal $g$ is not necessary to predict the action given $(s,s')$, which of course makes intuitive sense in this simple environment. \uline{This is thus another way in which the IDM $\idm^*$ can be less complex than the expert $\expert$}, because the former effectively does not depend on $g$ while the latter does.
+While BC with goal-conditioning does reach perfect accuracy with enough samples, in the low-data regime it is outperformed by VM-IDM, especially without goal-conditioning. \uline{This shows how IDM learning is more sample-efficient than BC in this setting.}